ocaml-multicore/meio/README.md

 ## Installation

-In the pre-OCaml 5 world, installation is not easy.
-The best way to get a compatible compiler is to use the excellent opam-plugin [opam-compiler]().
+In this pre-OCaml 5 world, installation is not easy.
+The best way to get a compatible compiler is to use the excellent opam-plugin [opam-compiler](https://github.com/ocaml-opam/opam-compiler).
 At the time of writing you can then create an Eventring-ready switch with:

 ```
 opam compiler create '#10964'
 opam switch set-invariant ocaml-variants.5.0.0+trunk
 ```

-After that it is recommended to install the alpha repository:
+If that PR gets merged you should be able to go via the normal `ocaml.5.0.0+trunk` route.
+After make sure to add the alpha repository:

 ```
 opam repo add alpha git+https://github.com/kit-ty-kate/opam-alpha-repository.git